yboot/zap-baseline/README.md

 # Dockerfile

-The Dockerfile is based on the owasp/zap2docker-weekly image (https://hub.docker.com/r/owasp/zap2docker-weekly/).
+The Dockerfile is based on the owasp/zap2docker-stable image (https://hub.docker.com/r/owasp/zap2docker-stable/).
 The Dockerfile adds the customized scan script and installs some additional applications to support authentication in the Baseline Scan Script (like Selenium).

-The Dockerfile is published at: https://hub.docker.com/r/ictu/zap2docker-weekly/

 # example-run.sh